ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/updating.md

 ExpressionEngine supports one-click updating as of **Version 4.0** or newer.
 If you are running a version older than 4, then you must perform a [manual update](#updating-manually).

+NOTE: **Note:** If updating from a version prior to ExpressionEngine 6, you may need to rename or remove `system/ee/EllisLab` directory manually.
+You will also need to manually copy the [latest index.php and admin.php files](_downloads/EE6_Index_Admin.zip) to your site's root folder.

 When an update is available, you'll see the version number in the control panel footer turn yellow or red.
 Click the version number, then click "Update Now".

 **Upgrade Steps**